Skip to main content

 When adding an ingredient line:

-1. Select the ingredient
+1. Select the Ingredient from your ingredient master list

-2. Enter the quantity per portion
+2. Enter the Qty per portion — the quantity needed for one portion

-5. Save the line
+5. Click Add line

-IngredientQuantity per portionTrim
+IngredientQty per portionTrim

 Tomatoes0.200 kg0%